East side beef jerky is a salty and flavorful jerky that combines the great flavor of soy sauce with the much loved fish sauce of the East.

 I used some local honey and fish sauce from my local Asian marketplace.
 You should be able to find fish sauce in your local supermarket as it has become much more popular over the last 10 years.
 For you that have never had fish sauce before....
 A little goes a long way....
 Ha.

 Chop the scallions in very small pieces, this will help them adhere to the jerky much more than if they were large.
-I recommend 3 tbsp of fish sauce, but you might want to taste the marinade with 2 tbsp and decide if you want to add the third.
+I recommend 3 tablespoon of fish sauce, but you might want to taste the marinade with 2 tablespoon and decide if you want to add the third.
 The fish sauce can over power the jerky if you are not used to eating it, so make sure you like the flavor before adding it all.

 Strain the jerky strips and pat dry after marinating for 6-24 hours.
 I used my Excalibur Dehydrator when making this jerky.